How Zoomdata Handles Time

 - By using the From and To handles at the edges of the time window, you can quickly expand or reduce the time range that is shown in the chart.
-The handles will expand until it reaches either the Min or Max value that is in your dataset (as shown in Figure 9).
+The handles expand until they reach either the Min or Max value that is in your dataset.

-- For more granular control when changing the time window, including the ability to expand or reduce the time window, you can edit the ‘Start Time’ and ‘End Time’ wings; the Start Time pane offers the Pin Start Time option (as shown in Figure 11).
+- For more granular control when changing the time window, including the ability to expand or reduce the time window, you can edit the ‘Start Time’ and ‘End Time’ wings; the Start Time pane offers the Pin Start Time option.

-- By editing the Start Range (Min value) and/or End Range (Max value), you are filtering the time range that will be available for the chart; in essence, this filter lets you customize the time range (that is, the Min and Max values) for the chart (as shown in Figure 12).
+- By editing the Start Range (Min value) and/or End Range (Max value), you are filtering the time range that will be available for the chart; in essence, this filter lets you customize the time range for the chart.

-Keep in mind that the Start Time and End Time panes differ from the Start Range and End Range filter panes (as shown in Figure 13).
+Keep in mind that the Start Time and End Time panes differ from the Start Range and End Range filter panes.

 The Time pane controls the time window and what is displayed in the chart.
 The Range filter pane sets the From and To values for the chart.